UI

 Tailor content to match user intent and journey stage

-Create high-fidelity desktop designs to present to senior leadership and illustrate EF’s long-term digital vision.
-Our focus:
+Creating high-fidelity desktop designs to present to senior leadership and illustrate EF’s long-term digital vision

-To validate different approaches and get stakeholder buy in on the design scope, we created two prototype directions, each testing how emotion, clarity, and hierarchy could drive conversion:
+To validate different approaches and get stakeholder buy in on the design scope, we created two prototype directions, each testing how emotion, clarity, and hierarchy could drive conversion.
+We focused on creative strategy and storytelling potential for our primary audience (new Group Leaders).

 1. Mosaic version